Aṅguttara Nikāya 11.16

 evamevaṁ kho ahaṁ, bhante, ekaṁ amatadvāraṁ gavesanto sakideva ekādasa amatadvārāni alatthaṁ sevanāya.

 In the same way, I was searching for the door to freedom from death.
-And all at once I got to hear of eleven doors to freedom from death.
+And all at once I found eleven doors to freedom from death for cultivation.

 Seyyathāpi, bhante, purisassa agāraṁ ekādasa dvāraṁ.
 So tasmiṁ agāre āditte ekamekenapi dvārena sakkuṇeyya attānaṁ sotthiṁ kātuṁ;